 - Break long conversations into shorter exchanges before hitting token limits.

 - Avoid huge blocks of text.
-Summarize previous parts of a chat before moving on.
+Summarise previous parts of a chat before moving on.

 - Use a tokenizer tool to count tokens and estimate costs.